On Lichnerowicz sharp distance-regular graphs: Acknowledgement

 \section{Acknowledgement}

+We are grateful to the anonymous referees for their valuable suggestions.
+We sincerely thank Florentin M\"{u}nch and one of the referees for pointing out the overlap between our results and M\"{u}nch's results on effective Bonnet--Myers sharp graphs.
+We also thank Paul Terwilliger for pointing out the connection between Lichnerowicz sharp distance-regular graphs and the complete connected hypermetric spaces.
 This work is supported by the National Key R \& D Program of China 2023YFA1010200 and the National Natural Science Foundation of China No. 12431004.
-K.C.'s research is supported by the National Natural Science Foundation of China No. 125B1009 and the New Lotus Scholars Program PB22000259.
+K.C.'s research is supported by the National Natural Science Foundation of China No. 125B1009 and the New Lotus Scholars Program No. PB22000259.